antonhtmnn/Ploy-Board-Game/README.md

-## Ploy-board-game
+## Ploy-Board-Game

-Ploy-board-game is a Haskell implementation of the board game [Ploy](https://en.wikipedia.org/wiki/Ploy_(board_game)).
+Ploy-Board-Game is a Haskell implementation of the board game [Ploy](https://en.wikipedia.org/wiki/Ploy_(board_game)).
 This project includes both a Haskell-based game logic and a Python web server for interacting with the game through a web interface.

 ### Table of Contents